 TIME: 8:30 am - 4:30 pm (registration, networking, and breakfast opens at 7:30 am)

-PDU's: 7 (4 for leadership and 3 for strategic & business management of the PMI Talent Triangle)
+PDU's: 7 (4 for technical, 2 for leadership, and 1.5 for strategic & business management of the PMI Talent Triangle)

 It's an all-inclusive day.

 Alan Mallory is an international speaker, author and professional development coach who is passionate about leadership and project management.
 A graduate from Queen’s University, he has worked internationally with large organizations as a professional engineer and PM for custom machine design projects.

 Living and working abroad has given Alan the opportunity to deepen his understanding of individual and team challenges, better appreciate cultural diversity and successfully adapt to different organizational structures.
 Through his work and life experiences, he has discovered that his true passion is helping people reach new heights by cultivating effective ways of thinking and taking action.

 Scott Christopher holds a Master’s Degree in Human Resources Management from the University of Connecticut.
 As an undergraduate, he earned the United States’ highest collegiate acting honors, The Irene Ryan Award at the Kennedy Center in Washington D.C. as the nation’s top actor.
 In a parallel professional life, he has appeared in movies and television series (Modern Family, Criminal Minds: Beyond Borders, Touched By An Angel, Everwood, Granite Flats and many others).